gempesaw/atlantis-comment-helper/README.md

-# buildkite-new-build-branch-helper :honk:
+# atlantis-comment-helper :honk:

-cuz i don't wanna select my branch. big lazy. nor do I want to repeat my environment variables!

-0% affiliation with buildkite, or even anyone really. affiliation free. :honk:
+if you use atlantis and github, you may find yourself typing the same thing over and over again, with some variations, but not too many variations. this gets laborious, especially if terraform is not your best friend and you need to do a lot of plan/apply cycles.

+this chrome extension tries to regex for the atlantis commands on the current issue, and creates buttons that put the comment in for you. maybe later it'll have keyboard shortcuts.

 ![](assets/at-least-one-screenshot-or-video-is-required.png)

 ## usage

-install the [chrome extension][]. go to a buildkite page with a branch on it and click `New Build`. :amaze:
+install the [chrome extension][]. go to a Github issue with atlantis commands in it and scroll to the bottom. click a button.

+## manual installation

+1. clone the repo
+1. go to chrome://extensions/
+1. `load unpacked extension`
+1. pick the `extension` directory where you cloned this thing

 ## deployment